Salllym/Covid-19-Visualization-Dashboard/README.md

 ![bar2](Images/bar2.PNG)

 ## Conclusion
 This webpage provides overall information regarding Covid -19 for the last 7 days in the United States.
 People can easily find information about cases and deaths as well as new cases for every state through the map.
-In addition, vaccination details as a whole, as well as vaccine types, are provided, state to state to make the road trip safe and enjoyable.
+In addition, vaccination details are provided and as a result, this can lead to a safe and enjoyable road trip.